-By now, you’ve certainly heard of a tuition strategy which a number of tuition-charging schools have employed throughout the country – cost-based tuition/need-based aid.
+By now, you’ve certainly heard of a tuition strategy which a number of tuition-charging schools throughout the country have employed, most commonly referred to as “cost-based tuition/need-based aid.”
 It goes by a few other names, such as value-based tuition and need-based aid/cost-based tuition, among others.
 Frankly, it scares the heck out of most school leaders for two reasons.
 One of those reasons is a misinterpretation of the strategy, but the other makes the school face a harsh reality.

 The misinterpretation is the thought that tuition will equal the cost of education.
 That’s possible, but it’s not usually true.
 The point is that the “announced tuition” for the school is based on the cost of education, rather than guessing how much of a tuition increase parents will be able to accept from one school year to the next, and hoping they’re right.
 The harsh reality is that the school will actually need to calculate the cost of education.
 There’s a third issue to consider, but let’s take his one step at a time.